mitalidighe/Tag-Classification-Pyspark/README.md

 *Inference*

-Loaded models to predict tags from sample data Combined the predictions to form a list of recommended tags for each post
+Loaded models to predict tags from sample data.
+Combined the predictions to form a list of recommended tags for each post